Guest author Asher ‘LSK’ Stulman brings us the following thoughts on the Most Wanted List, present and future.

 The best R&D multiaccess in the game should not be an Anarch card.

-Medium allows for a particularly strong R&D lock in a way that other cards can’t approximate outside of two or three R&D Interfaces – if the corp’s R&D ice is trivialized orffg_medium-core destroyed (which is something exclusive to the Anarch set of effets), the runner can access more cards in R&D than a corp can ever hope to draw, and a purge doesn’t help because that allows the runner to continue running and building up counters.
+Medium allows for a particularly strong R&D lock in a way that other cards can’t approximate outside of two or three R&D Interfaces – if the corp’s R&D ice is trivialized or destroyed (which is something exclusive to the Anarch set of effets), the runner can access more cards in R&D than a corp can ever hope to draw, and a purge doesn’t help because that allows the runner to continue running and building up counters.

 This is a developmental concern because it means that future R&D multiaccess will be held to Medium as a yardstick.
 I believe that it makes sense to put Medium on the MWL so that other R&D multiaccess tools can be printed, but I understand that it is a defensible card and hardly the main reason Noise is such a prevalent runner in the current environment.